Illuminated Aleph Bookmark by Jean-Jacques LEVI

 SEBBAG family

-According to Les Noms des Juifs du Maroc by Abraham I. Laredo, the names ASSABAG, ESSEBAGH, ESSEBAKH, ESEBAG, SABAG and SEBAG all from the Arab word for dyer.
+According to Les Noms des Juifs du Maroc by Abraham I. LAREDO, the names ASSABAG, ESSEBAGH, ESSEBAKH, ESEBAG, SABAG and SEBAG all from the Arab word for dyer.

 Dying wool and silk was a Jewish specialty since antiquity.
 During the middle ages, it was a sort of Jewish monopoly to such a degree that the tax on the Jews in Southern Europe was often called Tincta Judaeorum.
 This tradition is still preserved in Morocco, but is disappearing in the face of modern industry.
 During talmudic times this occupation was used as part of a person's name in the Armenian form Tzadik-Vet-Ayin-Aleph.